Testing Steps

 Over the years several acceptance testing frameworks have risen and fallen in popularity.

-We have seen Behavior Driven Development (BDD), implemented in formats such as Cucumber and RSpec, aiming to provide a human-readable and machine-parsable syntax for defining requirements.
+We have seen Behavior Driven Development, implemented in formats such as Cucumber and RSpec, aiming to provide a human-readable and machine-parsable syntax for defining requirements.
 Developers and business people collaborate to produce specs in a "Given/When/Then" structure.
 Developers then implement an executable test for each spec using a more standard programming language test framework, such as JUnit, XUnit, Jasmine, etc.

 Though it has grown in popularity, the BDD style has two disadvantages: